 Around nine o’clock on the morning of the 12th, Warburton tossed his fur hat into the ring.
 Literally tossing a hat in the ring was a challenge that a man was willing to fight.
 At about 10 o’clock with the crowd swelled, Bolster threw his hat in, and the fight was set.

 Warburton was the taller and heavier of the two men.
-Bolster smaller and appeared so drunk he could hardly stand up straight.
+Bolster appeared so drunk he could hardly stand up straight.
 The odds heavily favored Warburton as the fight started.
 The fight was not governed by the Marquis of Queensbury Rules.
-Rather, the fighters were bare-knuckled and free to butt heads, gouge eyes and otherwise freelance.
-The fight could go on for as many rounds as both men were willing.
+Rather, the bare-knuckled fighters could butt heads, gouge eyes and otherwise freelance.
+The fight could go on for as many rounds as both men wanted.
 Rules were few, though you could not hit an opponent when he was down.

 Bolster employed a strange but clever strategy.
 He would take two or three punches from Warburton, then flop to the ground, apparently smiling.